penny4860/LaneDetection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-저는 s-channel intensity의 thresholing 과 edge image를 조합해서 사용했습니다.
+I used a combination of s-channel intensity thresholing and edge image.

 ![alt text][bin]

-* 위 figure의 가운데 그림처럼 intensity 에 의한 binary image 와 canny edge detector를 이용한 edge map을 따로 구합니다.
+* Obtain binary image by intensity and edge map using canny edge detector separately, as shown in the middle of the figure above.
-* binay image 에서의 active pixel 에 대해서 왼쪽과 오른쪽 방향의 비슷한 거리에 edge pixel이 있는 경우만 lane pixel로 검출합니다. 이러한 과정을 통해 아래의 그림과 같이 그림자를 lane pixel로 오인식하는 경우를 최소화 할 수 있습니다.
+* It detects lane pixels only when there is an edge pixel in the left and right direction for the active pixel in binay image.
+Through this process, it is possible to minimize the misunderstanding of the shadow as lane pixel as shown below.
-	* binary image 와 edge map을 이용해서 lane pixel을 검출하는 과정은 [framework.py](detector/lane/framework.py) 에 구현되어있습니다.
+	* The process of detecting lane pixels using binary image and edge map is implemented in [framework.py] (detector / lane / framework.py).

 ![alt text][bin_seg]